palei/tronner/README.md

     command.command = custom_command

 # Installation
-Clone the repository to some directory on your server:
+Clone the repository to some directory on your server.

     :::bash
     git clone git@bitbucket.org:noob13/tronner.git

-Add a symlink to tronner to your `data/scripts` directory:
+Create a symlink to tronner to your `data/scripts` directory.

     :::bash
     ln -s /path/to/tronner/ tronner

-Alternatively, you can add the folder to your PYTHONPATH by adding this line to your `.bashrc`:
+Alternatively, you can add the folder to your `PYTHONPATH` by adding a line like this to your `.bashrc`.

     :::bash
     export PYTHONPATH=$PYTHONPATH:/path/under/tronner/